-The important final numbers, for the Coefficient of friction, concern “incipient seizure”
+D5183, Coefficient of Friction: The important final numbers, for the Coefficient of friction, concern “incipient seizure”

 D3233A Falex and Vee-Block: The Falex and Vee-block test concern “load Factors”, a combination of pressures and friction.

-The important final numbers for the Extreme pressure four-ball test, concern “wear index load”, Weld point”, and Last Non seizure Load”.
+D2783 Extreme pressure Four-ball: The important final numbers for the Extreme pressure four-ball test, concern “wear index load”, Weld point”, and Last Non seizure Load”.

 In almost all of the testing, the .5 % dilution performed the lowest, followed by the 3 %.
 The standout, and superior results delivered were from the 1 % dilution.

-For instance, the ASTM D2783, Extreme Pressure Four-Ball, test on the 3 solutions where the true load for the .5 % was 1572, compared to the true load of the off-the-shelf motor oil of 1876.
+For instance, the ASTM D2783, Extreme Pressure Four-Ball, test on the three solutions where the true load for the .5 % was 1572, compared to the true load of the off-the-shelf motor oil of 1876.
 The .5% solution performed less than the off-the-shelf oil.
-The 3% solution true load was 1948 (which was better than both the .5% solution and the off-the-shelf standard).
+The 3% solution true load was 1948 ,which was better than both the .5% solution and the off-the-shelf oil.
 The 1% solution bettered the other 3 with a true load of 2050.
 Almost all other tests followed these basic test results.
+The results of the 1% solution's in motor oil were best of all.

-The results of the 1% solution in motor oil were remarkable – a significant increase in lubricity.
-The one percent solution increases the incipient seizure point by 13%, the weld-point by 20%, and last non-seizure load also by 20%.
+The results of almost all other tests were similar, showing that the 1% solution provided a significant increase in lubricity.
+The one percent solution increased the incipient seizure point by 13%, the weld-point by 20%, and last non-seizure load by 20%.